MohAhmad1/SmartBell_2020/README.md

 Still working trying to send a image to an email
 Can send email as normal
 Working on my report as well

+Able to send an image to an email
+Fixing up the final code by putting it altogether Updating report